Creating With Clay

 Singapore, Pottery –

-Also a social anthropologist, and senior lecturer at the Department of Malay Studies at National University of Singapore, Suratman shared her life and work at recent exhibition Cita Seni: Receptacle of Feeling/Filling.
+Also a social anthropologist, and senior lecturer at the Department of Malay Studies at National University of Singapore, Dr. Suratman shares her life and work at one of her exhibitions Cita Seni: Receptacle of Feeling/Filling.

 Suriani Suratman studied pottery under the tutorship of Iskandar Jalil at his studio in Jalan Senyum and now rents her own studio space – space that has to be large as pottery requires many tools and equipment.